 Surgical technologists are critical for producing positive outcomes for patients.
 When a surg tech has technical knowledge and then is able to combine that with the traits described by Dr. Thorell, he or she is able to thrive in an environment that can be stressful yet also highly rewarding.

-Dr. Thorell acknowledges how grateful he himself is when he can rely on a surg tech during an operation.
+Dr. Thorell acknowledges how grateful he himself is when he can rely on a surgical technician during an operation.
 He respects the unique qualifications they have and what they’re able to contribute, and he continues to encourage students at Nebraska Methodist College and elsewhere to have faith in themselves and their ability to make a difference during an operation.